dmitryvk/cv/cv-en.rst

 2010-2011, 2012 - present; BARS Group, software developer
 .........................................................

-Relevant echnology experience in:
-.NET (.NET Framework, .NET Core, Mono, async, ASP.NET MVC, ASP.NET Core, WCF, NHibernate, Entity Framework Core), JavaScript (ExtJS),
-Java,
-C,
-Parsing (ANTLR, peg.js),
-PostgreSQL,
-Oracle,
-nginx,
-TeamCity,
-Jenkins.
+BARS Group is an enterprise software company with many large customers and many diverse projects.
+Tech stack is mostly .NET and JavaScript; some projects are written in Java, C++.

 Responsibilities include:

+* Web application development (backend and frontend)
 * Application architecture
-* Web application development (backend and frontend)
+* Development of application development platforms
-* Internal tools and application platforms development
+* Development of internal tools

 Some notable projects:

-* Oracle PL/SQL code translator into PostgreSQL PL/pgSQL language
+* Translator of procedural SQL code from Oracle dialect into PostgreSQL dialect
-* Custom PostgreSQL extension
-* Porting large application from .Net/Windows to Mono/Linux
+* Porting large legacy application from Windows to Mono/Linux and modernizing it
-* Automated migration from TFS Version Control to git (with custom-made tools)
+* Native code profiling tool
+* Implementation of several expression languages
+* Custom javascript bundler

 2011-2012; Music Services, software developer .............................................

-Relevant echnology experience in: Java, JavaScript, C, nginx, Jetty, JAX-RS, Android, Node.js, ExtJS, MongoDB, Elasticsearch, Jenkins, salt stack.
+Music Services was a product company with one main product: streaming music platform.
+Tech stack was diverse: Java, C, JavaScript, Android, iOS.

 Responsibilities included:

-* Backend development
+* Application development (backend, web frontend)
-* Development of browser-based front end (JavaScript, Java applets)
 * Systems administration

 Some notable projects:

 * Custom nginx modules
-* Custom data replication protocol
-* Patches to MHDDFS (FUSE filesystem written in C)
+* Distributed replicated storage system

 2007-2009; Infomed, software developer ......................................

-Relevant echnology experience in: C#, Winforms, WPF, NHibernate, PostgreSQL, OpenGL.
+Infomed was a product company that produced several products related to medical imaging.
+Tech stack was mostly .NET on desktop, OpenGL, C++.

+Some notable projects:

+* Libraries for DICOM protocol
-Developed client-server image storage and processing system.
-Developed libraries for image analysis and DICOM-based interaction with 3rd-party systems.
-Developed prototype of automated medical image segmentation system.
+* Prototype of automated medical image segmentation

 2006-2007; RST, software developer ..................................

-Relevant echnology experience in: C#, ASP.NET, NHibernate, Microsoft SQL Server.
+RST (acronym for Rabbit Science Technologies) was a product company related to rabbit farming.
+Tech stack: .NET

 Developed web-based information system.
 Supported and maintained legacy code.
 Developed algorithms for data processing.